 If your teeth didn’t have enough room to slide into place when they erupted, they may be too close together and/or overlapping.
 Tooth crowding can lead to periodontal problems due to increased difficulty with effective cleaning between the teeth.

 Both your dentist and your orthodontist have a part to play in maintaining effective, healthy and comfortable oral health.
-If you have questions about how an orthodontist may benefit your smile, talk to your dentist at your next visit!
+If you have questions about how an orthodontist may benefit your smile, contact us at Bonnie Doon Dental Associates in Edmonton!